oktadev/okta-blog/_source/_posts/2019-09-30-java-quarkus-oidc.md

 quarkus.smallrye-jwt.enabled=true
 ```

-You’ll need to fill in your Okta developer URI in two places.
+You'll need to fill in your Okta developer URI in two places.

 To find your developer URI, open your Okta developer dashboard and navigate to **API** > **Authorization Servers**.
 Look at the row for the `default` auth server where you'll see the **Issuer URI**.

-That domain is your Okta URI that you’ll need to populate in place of `{yourOktaDomain}`.
+That domain is your Okta URI that you'll need to populate in place of `{yourOktaDomain}`.

 ## Test the Default Quarkus Endpoint